DiabGarren/cse210-04/README.md

 _Greed is played according to the following rules._

-- Gems (\*) and rocks (o) randomly appear and fall from the top of the screen.
+- Gems and rocks randomly appear and fall from the top of the screen.
-- The player (#) can move left or right along the bottom of the screen.
+- The player can move left or right along the bottom of the screen.
 - If the player touches a gem, they earn a point.
 - If the player touches a rock, they lose a point.
 - Gems and rocks are removed when the player touches them.
-- The game continues until the player closes the window.
+- The game continues until the player closes the window or gets to what would be negative points.

 **Requirements:**